Downs View Infant School Annual Governance Statement

 - Monitors the implementation and impact of Pupil Premium and Sports Funding and statutory policies across the school.

-What have governors done during 2016:
+What governors achieved during 2017:

 - Governors reviewed statutory policies due for renewal and ensured polices complied with the Department for Education requirements and Local Authority recommended list.